In The Admin Offices:

 Larry Boswell has over 25 years of experience with the Evanston Art Center.
 He is responsible for oversight and maintenance of registration in partnership with the Director of Education.
 Additional responsibilities includes coordination and training of Information Technology for the Art Center.
 He is also responsible for the smooth operation, maintenance and safety of the facility, and maintaining computer records including the membership and donor databases.

 Alyssa Brubaker, Director of Design: Email Alyssa

 Alyssa Brubaker is an independent curator and Exhibitions Manager at the Reva and David Logan Center for the Arts at the University of Chicago.
 Brubaker joined the EAC in 2015 as the Director of Design where she is responsible for all design content for the quarterly class catalogue, exhibitions, events, and general Evanston Art Center marketing and advertising.
 Alyssa has over 7 years non-profit experience and previously worked for the International Sculpture Center in Hamilton, NJ.
 She has a B.F.A. in Sculpture from Tyler School of Art, Temple University in Philadelphia PA and lives in Chicago.

-Cara Feeney, Manager of Exhibitions: Email Cara
+Cara Feeney, Director of Exhibitions: Email Cara

 Cara Feeney serves as the Manager of Exhibitions, coordinating all solo, group and curated exhibitions in each EAC gallery.
 This also includes the ongoing Studio Exhibition series, which provides EAC students of all ages and backgrounds with the opportunity to display their artwork in a professional gallery setting.
 Previously, Cara served as the Office Manager for Redmoon Theater and got her start with the EAC as an intern in 2012.
 Feeney received a B.S. in Studio Arts with an emphasis in Painting from the University of Wisconsin – Madison.